 University recommends that prospective international students budget a

 minimum of $20,000.00 - $25,000.00 (Cdn) not including airfare for

 8-12 months of study Canada.

 All international students, both those on student exchange or those pursuing a full degree at NSCAD, are required to have adequate health insurance.
 NSCAD University ‘s

 International Health Insurance Plan is automatically included in tuition

 and provides coverage for 12 months from September – August.
 Students

 studying on a one semester exchange can be provided coverage at a

-International students who are staying in Halifax for more than one year will have the option of applying for Nova Scotia Health Coverage through Medical Services Insurance.
+International students who have been in Halifax for more than 12 months may be eligible for coverage under the Nova Scotia Health Medical Services Insurance plan.
 To discuss eligibility and the process for applying students need to contact MSI directly.
 Once enrolled in the MSI plan, the regular health insurance plan provided to domestic students through SUNSCAD will be available.

 additional information, contact Joann Reynolds Farmer, Coordinator Off Campus, International and Advising at (902)444-7213.